pavelkuligin/chart/README.md

 ## Parameters

 Open `Parameter.js` in Chart.sketchplugin/Contents/Sketch/ and change plugin's parameters as you want.
+[Read more on Medium](https://medium.com/sketch-app-sources/chart-2-6-a-lot-of-new-visualizations-negative-values-and-more-flexible-parameters-466eeb884da1)

 ```javascript
 // Type of line: straight — 0, curved — 1